 - 1. All individuals are to evacuate the building as quickly as possible - 2.
-Move to the gathering point located behind the Sancta Familia building in the grass by the tires. - 3.
+Move to the gathering point located behind the Sancta Familia building in the grass by the tires at the Campus or gather opposite the main gate of the Schloss by the alleyway. - 3.
 Once everyone is accounted for and the buildings have been cleared to re-enter, then one is free to return.